dataasciences/dataasciences.github.io/_posts/2025-08-17-Code-Smell-best-practices.md

   * Binary files don’t belong in version control repos and unnecessarily inflate repository size.
 Instead, store them in a dedicated artifact manager like Artifactory and version them properly there.

 Technical debt, such as code smells, can be a developer's nightmare.
-Imagine your solution in place with all functionalitie,s only to know that there is a lot of clean up to be done later on.
+Imagine your solution in place with all functionalities, only to know that there is a lot of clean up to be done later on.
 Instead, implementing all the best practices discussed above during the development phase can save us a lot of time, which can be spent elsewhere in the SDLC pipeline.